getsentry/sentry-docs/src/collections/_documentation/guides/grouping-and-fingerprints/index.md

 More on **SDK-side Fingerprinting** [here](https://docs.sentry.io/data-management/event-grouping/sdk-fingerprinting/?platform=javascript).

 ## Merging Similar Issues
-This is for merging similar issues and will not auto merge the next occurance of this issue coming in.
+This is for merging similar issues and will not auto-merge the next occurrence of this issue coming in.

 Before merge
 ![Before Merge]({% asset guides/grouping-and-fingerprints/before-merge.png @path %})